On the Applicability of the Geodesic Deviation Equation in General Relativity: Orbit Deviations in Newtonian Gravity

 where $(\tilde{\eta}^\mu) = (\eta^r,\eta^\vartheta,\eta^\varphi)$ are the components of the deviation in the new coordinates and $(\tilde{\partial}_\mu) = (\partial_r,\partial_\vartheta,\partial_\varphi)$.
 These are three equations for the three unknown components of the deviation.
 All angular terms can be eliminated by appropriate combinations of these equations and a straightforward but rather lengthy calculation yields the system of differential equations

 where the quantities represented by capital letters $(R,\Phi)$ are in general functions of time $t$ and describe the trajectory of the reference object, along which the system \eqref{eq_NewtonDevSystem} must be solved.
-To the best of our knowledge, this system of differential equations describing the Newtonian deviations from a general reference curve was not published before.
+In geodesy, the quantity $K^\mu{}_{\nu} \neq 0$ and the Eq.\ \eqref{eq_NewtonDevEq} are known in the framework of gradiometry.
+However, we did not find the system of differential equations \eqref{eq_NewtonDevSystem}, describing the Newtonian deviations from a general reference curve, published elsewhere in this form.

-\subsection{Deviation from circular reference curves}
+\subsection{Deviation from Circular Reference Curves}

 One particular case is the deviation from a circular reference orbit with constant radius $R$.
-This special situation was already considered by Greenberg \citep{Greenberg:1974}, who derived (only) the oscillating solutions.
-However, in \citep{Philipp:etal:2015} the full solution for this case can be found.
+This special situation was already considered by Greenberg \cite{Greenberg:1974}, who derived (only) the oscillating solutions.
+However, in \cite{Philipp:etal:2015} the full solution for this case can be found.
 In the following we briefly summarize the results in a form that we will use later to compare to the relativistic results.
 The azimuthal motion of the reference orbit is described by

 The quantity $\Omega_K$ is the well known Keplerian frequency and leads to the Keplerian orbital period $2\pi / \Omega_K$.
-For the circular reference orbit the conditions $\ddot{R} = \dot{R} = \ddot{\Phi}\equiv 0$ must be satisfied and the system \eqref{eq_NewtonDevSystem} yields three ordinary second order differential equations of which the last two are coupled (see Eqns.\ (29), (33) and (34) in \cite{Greenberg:1974} for comparison)
+For the circular reference orbit, the conditions $\ddot{R} = \dot{R} = \ddot{\Phi}\equiv 0$ hold, and the system \eqref{eq_NewtonDevSystem} yields three ordinary second order differential equations of which the last two are coupled (see Eqns.\ (29), (33) and (34) in \cite{Greenberg:1974} for comparison)

 The first equation for the deviation in the $\vartheta$-direction describes a simple harmonic oscillation around the reference orbital plane and is decoupled from the remaining ones.
 The general real-valued solution is given by